HomeDing/homeding.github.io/elementregistry.md

 The intension is that it is easy to add any Element to the Library later so anyone can add new functionality to the HomeDing Library.

-When implementing an Element (here: MyElement) for a single project / sketch the MyElement needs to be registered into the ElementRegistry too (and only once).
+When implementing an Element (elements/here: My) for a single project / sketch the MyElement needs to be registered into the ElementRegistry too (and only once).

 As long as the Element is inside the project folder beside the sketch file the registration is placed in the